offensive-packaging/documentation/git/index.md

         --http-backend-info-refs
             Used by git-http-backend(1) to serve up
             $GIT_URL/info/refs?service=git-upload-pack requests.
 See "Smart
-            Clients" in the HTTP transfer protocols[1] documentation and "HTTP Transport" in the Git Wire Protocol, Version 2[2] documentation.
+            Clients" in gitprotocol-http(5) and "HTTP Transport" in the gitprotocol-v2(5) documentation.
+Also understood by git-receive-
-            Also understood by git-receive-pack(1).
+            pack(1).

         <directory>
             The repository to sync from.